Scalable solution to crossed random effects model with random slopes: Results under general setup

-The crossed random effects model is widely used, finding applications in various fields such as longitudinal studies, e-commerce, and recommender systems, among others.
-However, these models encounter scalability challenges, as the computational time for standard algorithms grows superlinearly with the number $N$ of observations in the data set, commonly $\Omega(N^{3/2})$ or worse.
-Recent work has developed scalable methods for crossed random effects in linear models and some generalized linear models, but those works only allow for random intercepts.
-In this paper we devise scalable algorithms for models that include random slopes.
-This problem brings a substantial difficulty in estimating the random effect covariance matrices in a scalable way.
-We address that issue by using a variational EM algorithm.
-In simulations, we see that the proposed method is faster than standard methods.
-It is also more efficient than ordinary least squares which also has a problem of greatly underestimating the sampling uncertainty in parameter estimates.
-We illustrate the new method on a large dataset (five million observations) from the online retailer Stitch Fix.
+{\boldsymbol{\beta}} {\boldsymbol{\theta}} {\boldsymbol{\alpha}} The crossed random effects model is widely used, finding applications in various fields such as longitudinal studies, e-commerce, and recommender systems, among others.
+However, these models encounter scalability challenges, as the computational time for standard algorithms grows superlinearly with the number $N$ of observations in the data set, commonly $\OmegaO(N^{3/2})$ or worse.
+Recent published works present scalable methods for crossed random effects in linear models and some generalized linear models, but those methods only allow for random intercepts.
+In this paper, we devise scalable algorithms for models that include random slopes.
+This addition brings substantial difficulty in estimating the random-effect covariance matrices in a scalable way.
+We address this issue by using a variational EM algorithm.
+Our proposed approach accommodates both diagonal covariance matrices and cases where no structure is assumed—a scenario common in fields such as psychology and neuroscience.
+In simulations, the proposed method is substantially faster than standard methods for large $N$.
+It is also more efficient than ordinary least squares which has a problem of greatly underestimating the sampling uncertainty in parameter estimates.
+We illustrate the new method on a \emph{MovieLens} data set, as well as a large data set (five million observations) from the online retailer \emph{Stitch Fix}.